5 Best CRM Software You Must Look For Business

 - It provides high customization.

 - Great compatibility with Microsoft products but slows down while socializing with other individuals.

 - It’s growing its functionalities concerning cloud till today.

 - The capacity to duplicate records is lost.

 - Global Hunting is left outside in 1 version.

 2. Oracle CRM

-Today Oracle CRM is divided into various product lines.
+Today Oracle CRM is divided into various product lines like ERP software, Business Process.
 Siebel 8.1.1 is the most recent release of their on-premises solution.
 Oracle CRM On Demand Release 26 and Oracle Sales Cloud Release 10 are the newest releases of the SaaS solutions

 Oracle hired Mark Barrenechea in 1996, who formed a Front Office team in the Oracle Application division in 1997.
 That group evolved into the CRM division of Oracle in 1998, and launched products like Oracle Sales Online, Oracle Marketing Online in the following years, competing with Siebel Systems and Salesforce.com.
 Oracle became a leading player in the CRM market following its acquisition of Siebel Systems in September 2006 and afterwards acquired UpShot CRM which provided a more robust user interface than the legacy Siebel On Demand product.